Nenkai/CakeTool/README.md

 MIT License.

-Beyond licensing please credit if you're going to use any of work & research this took.
+Beyond licensing please credit if you're going to use any of the work & research this took.